Tech-at-DU/ACS-1111-Object-Oriented-Programming/Lessons/pygame.md

 **[Sprite](https://www.pygame.org/docs/ref/sprite.html)** - This is a base class used to display things on the screen.
 You'll subclass it to make your specialized game objects.

-**Inheritence** - A cofre feature of OOP.
+**Inheritence** - A core feature of OOP.
 You'll use inheritence to create sepcialized classes from baseclasses.

 **[Group](https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.Group)** - Group is a class used to manage groups of Sprites.
 You'll it's methods and properties work with the Sprites you create.